rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 ```

 # 9. load pretrained model for transfer learning
-We will use **InceptionV3** as pretrained model with `imagenet` weights and without the final layers.
+We will use `InceptionV3` as pretrained model with `imagenet` weights and without the final layer.
+For now we will freeze all the layers and train only the final Dense layer.
 ```
 # Create the base model from the pre-trained model
 base_model = tf.keras.applications.inception_v3.InceptionV3(